 1 Definitions 3

 2 Introduction 3

-2 Roles and Responsibilities ε
+2 Roles and Responsibilities 6

 4 Types of abuse 11

 5 Responding to signs of abuse 16

 6 Record-keeping 25

 7 Photography and Images 25

 8 Early Help Assessment 26

 9 Staff training 26

 10 Safer Recruitment 27

 11 / Allegations of abuse against staff 28

 12 F Promoting safeguarding and welfare in the curriculum 30

 14 (Children with Special Educational Needs and Disabilities or physical health needs 31

 15 l Use of physical interventions 32

-16 V Work Experience 32
+16 \ Work Experience 32

 17 (Children staying with host families (see Annex E KCSIE) 33

-18 5 Summary 33
+18 9 Summary 33

-Арр pendix A 34
+App oendix A 34

-Арр pendix B - Further Safeguarding Information 34
+App pendix B - Further Safeguarding Information 34

-Арр pendix B - Further Safeguarding InformationError!
-Bookmark no ot defined

-Арр pendix C - Indicators of Abuse 42
+App Appendix C - Indicators of Abuse

-Ann pendix D - Safer recruitment and DBS checks 43
+App pendix D - Safer recruitment and DBS checks 43

-1 Definitions
+1. Definitions

-- 1.1 'Safeguarding' is defined in Keeping Children Safe in Education (2022) as; - protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 1.2 'Child Protection' is the intervention that occurs when children have been significantly harmed or are at risk of significant harm. - 1.3 'Child' refers to everyone under the age of 18. - 1.4 'Parent' refers to birth parents and other adults in a parenting role for example adoptive parents, step parents and foster carers. - 1.5 'Staff' or 'members of staff' refers to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of Meadow Park School. - 1.6 Within this policy, we use the term 'victim', although it is recognised that not everyone considers themselves to be a victim or would want to be described in this way.
+- 1.1 'Safeguarding' is defined in Keeping Children Safe in Education (2023) as; - protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 1.2 'Child Protection' is the intervention that occurs when children have been significantly harmed or are at risk of significant harm. - 1.3 'Child' refers to everyone under the age of 18. - 1.4 'Parent' refers to birth parents and other adults in a parenting role for example adoptive parents, step parents and foster carers. - 1.5 'Staff' or 'members of staff' refers to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of Meadow Park School. - 1.6 Within this policy, we use the term 'victim', although it is recognised that not everyone considers themselves to be a victim or would want to be described in this way.
 We also recognise the importance of not using the terminology of 'perpetrator' in relation to children in cases where the behaviour can be harmful to both parties.
 The appropriate use of terminology will be determined on a case-by-case basis.